-Up to your child’s 22nd birthday they may be eligible (if they have not received a high school diploma) to continue to receive certain services through your local school district.
-If they are continuing to receive services from your local school district their Regional Center Service Coordinator will probably continue to be from the school age unit.
+Up to your child’s 22nd birthday they should be eligible to continue to receive educationally-related services through your school district if they have not received a high school diploma.
 Once the school district terminates services, either at age 22 or upon issuing a diploma, the primary source for services is the Regional Center.
-If your child has maintained eligibility all along, once they reach adulthood their file will be transfered to the adult unit for continued management.
-They will continue to have regular IPP (Individual Program Plan) meetings to determine what services are needed.
-Services for adults revolve around community inclustion, self-determination and independence.
+Your adult child should have annual Individual Program Plan (IPP) meetings to determine what services are needed.
 Below are examples of some of the services that might be provided to adults:

 - Assistance accessing community resources or entitlements such as SSI